Blizzard wins lawsuit against Turtle WoW, forcing the largest private server for Classic Plus to settlement

 The path for official Classic Plus is clear

 What do I need to know about Turtle WoW?
 Over the past few years, Turtle WoW has managed to become one of the largest private server projects for World of Warcraft with the promise of a free Classic Plus experience, attracting around 50,000 players at times.
 In September 2025, Blizzard took legal action against the operators for the first time.
-It took nearly 8 months until the ruling.
+It took nearly 8 months until the settlement.

 Classic Plus represents a version of WoW that builds on Classic and gradually expands that foundation with new content, rather than following the familiar path towards Burning Crusade, Wrath of the Lich King, and so on.